Tridet/KeysViz/README.md

 The project is available [here](https://tridet.github.io/KeysViz/index.html) and use our personal logs while doing different actions such as writing e-mails or coding in D3.js.
 We also use 'Les Miserables' and 'The Orient Express' books for a basis of comparison.

+**For a better user experience use the website with Google Chrome browser!**

 ## Try it

 You can also use the website with your own personal data.